 The Statements of Net Position include all of the District's investments in resources (assets), deferred outflows of resources, the obligations to creditors (liabilities), and deferred inflows of resources.
 They also provide the basis for computing a rate of return, evaluating the capital structure of the District, and assessing the liquidity and financial flexibility of the District.
 All of the year's revenues and expenses are accounted for in the Statements of Revenues, Expenses, and Changes in Net Position.
 These statements measure the success of the District's operations over the past year and can be used to determine if the District has successfully recovered all of its costs through its rates and other charges.
-These statements can also be used to evaluate profitability and credit worthiness.
-The final required financial statements are the Statements of Cash Flows, which provide information about the District's cash receipts and cash payments during the reporting period.
+These statements are the Statements of Cash Flows, which provide information about the District's cash receipts and cash payments during the reporting period.
 The Statements of Cash Flows report cash receipts, cash payments, and net change in cash resulting from operations, investing, non-capital financing, and capital and related financing activities, as well as providing answers to questions such as: where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.